Hywan/mnt.io/content/series/reactive-programming-in-rust/2024-09-19-observability/index.md

 _subscribe_ to this collection and to receive its updates.

 This observability pattern is the basis of reactive programming.
 It applies to any kind of type.
-Actually, it can be generalized as a single `Observable<T>` type.
+Actually, it can be generalised as a single `Observable<T>` type.
 For collections though, we will see that an `ObservableVector<T>` type is more efficient.